www.swap-bot.com

 About Me

 I am a travel professional in Colorado who does not get to travel near as much as I'd like.
-Been married 30 years and have two terrific sons (yes, I'm the Mom to the Warner Brothers!).
+Been married 35 years as of May 1st and have two terrific sons (yes, I'm the Mom to the Warner Brothers!).
 I collect bells and almost anything related to nuns and the 1960s TV show that Sally Field stared in, The Flying Nun (I have a shrine in the basement and I blame eBay for it!).
 My favorite color is purple, and I love moose too.
-When I was a kid I was going to grow up and marry Rod Taylor.
-When I was a teenager I was going to grow up and marry Rod Stewart.
+When I was a kid I was going to grow up and marry Rod Taylor (star of Alfred Hitchcock's The Birds and the original Time Machine-sadly, he passed away in 2014).
+When I was a teenager I was going to grow up and marry Rod Stewart (who still has got it after all those years-his concerts are so fun!).
 I went to work for an airline when I was 19 and traveled all over thinking I'd meet Mr. Right in some far away place.
 So who did I end up marrying?
 The boy next door!
 (Alas, his name is NOT Rod!)

 Favorite Books